maxsitt/insect-detect-docs/docs/index.md

   with only 1 class ("insect").
 - Model metrics (mAP, Precision, Recall) are shown for the original PyTorch (.pt) model before conversion to ONNX -> OpenVINO -> .blob format.
 Reproduce metrics by using the respective model validation method.
-- Speed (fps) is shown for the converted models (.blob 4 shaves), running on OAK-1 connected to RPi Zero 2 W (same speed with object tracker).
+- Speed (fps) is shown for the converted models (.blob 4 shaves), running on OAK-1 connected to RPi Zero 2 W (~2 fps slower with object tracker).
 Set `cam_rgb.setFps()` to the respective fps shown for each model to reproduce the speed measurements.

 ![on-device detection and tracking](assets/images/yolov5n_tracker_episyrphus_320.gif){ width="400" }